futurice/ios-good-practices/README.md

 For most environments the language is not needed, as the app will probably be installed through other means than Xcode, e.g. TestFlight, and the launch argument thus be ignored anyway.
 In that case, the device language should be set manually to test localization.

+When you're going to automate your build process and have multiple build configurations, [Gym](https://github.com/fastlane/fastlane/tree/master/gym#readme) could be a good tool to work with.
+It helps you to build your app, signs it and creates a package ready to be deployed to iTunes Connect.

 ## Deployment

 Deploying software on iOS devices isn't exactly straightforward.
 That being said, here are some central concepts that, once understood, will help you tremendously with it.